American Indian boarding schools in Wisconsin: Late history

 Over the years, Saint Joseph's was a favored landmark of most Menominee on this reservation.
 In 1933 Father Engelhard wrote that the school and Catholic Church had unanimous support in the community.
 It became easier for the church to acquire the necessary number of signatures for the annual petition.

 In 1933, the Menominee tribe petitioned the federal government and the new presidential administration for Saint Joseph's to be merged with the government boarding school, as they found it easier to work with Saint Joseph's than the Indian Agency.
 Because of this merger, the school gained more funding, alleviating its financial struggles.
 Following the merger, Ralph Fredenberg (Menominee), a Catholic, was appointed as an Indian agent in 1934 by John Collier, Commissioner for the Office of Indian Affairs under President Franklin D. Roosevelt.

 Fredenberg advocated for Menominee economic self-sufficiency, as well as the preservation of their cultural uniqueness.
 However, tensions grew between Fredenberg and Saint Joseph's as Fredenberg advocated a transition from literary education to vocational education, as well as a transition from compulsory attendance to attendance based on demonstrated usefulness.
 In 1937, the school was inspected, and it was found that they had not done enough to comply with the shifts recommended by Fredenberg.
 It was also recommended that the number of students be decreased.
 The school failed to comply with inspection recommendations.
-In 1941 action Father Engelhard was replaced by Father Benno Tushaus.
+In 1941 action Engelhard was replaced by Father Benno Tushaus.
 But the US entry into World War Two, and related logistical problems, resulted in major changes at the school being postponed.
 The government continued to press the school for changes.

-In 1945, Father Benno Tushaus attempted to address one of the issues raised by the inspection by requesting a school bus to pick up students who lived far from the school.
+In 1945, Tushaus attempted to address one of the issues raised by the inspection by requesting a school bus to pick up students who lived far from the school.
 The Office of Indian Affairs took this opportunity to transfer these students to a public school closer to where they lived.
-FAher Benno objected to this effort, and, combined with “irreconcilable differences between him and the tribal government”, Father Benno left the school in 1951.
+Tushaus objected to this effort, and, combined with "irreconcilable differences between him and the tribal government", Tushaus left the school in 1951.

 When Father Belker assumed the role of administrator in January 1952, he closed the school, citing a shortage of teachers.
 Later he said that the Menominee no longer needed boarding schools.
 When the focus of boarding schools was the assimilation of Native Americans into American culture, the schools served a clear purpose.
 However, when the goal in the 1930s became economic self-sufficiency and self-determination, Belker felt that the boarding school had become obsolete.